Hair loss in dogs: symptoms, causes and treatment

 7. Hormonal changes

 When a dog goes through hormonal changes like pregnancy, lactation or puberty or after being spayed or neutered, its hormone levels change, which can lead to dog hair loss.
-Old age can also be a cause of dog hair loss, due to diminishing hormone levels.
-Hormonal causes of dog hair loss usually resolve themselves and do not require any intervention.
+Old age can also be a cause of dog hair loss or changes to the haircoat.

 8. Poor nutrition

-Poor nutrition or a diet of low nutritional value food can also be the cause of a dull coat and dog hair loss.
+Poor nutrition or a diet of low nutritional value food can also be the cause of a dull coat and dog hair loss, since dogs require protein and adequate essential fatty acids for a healthy, shiny coat.
 Not all dry foods are going to be suitable for your dog.
 A large dog breed like a Great Dane will require different nutrition to a working dog like a Kelpie, for example.
 You can even find breed specific dog kibble which is developed to cater to your dog’s specific nutritional requirements.

 Many dog owners choose to opt out of commercially designed dry food and cook for their dog, or may decide to change to a raw food diet.
 If you are thinking of going down either of these routes, in order to avoid malnutrition and potential dog hair loss, you should acquire some scientific nutritional know-how to ensure your dog won’t miss out on valuable vitamins and minerals.